c-sanders/BoostAndQtThreads/README.md

 		${MOC} ${boost_and_qt_threads_INCLUDES} $< -o $@
 		destFile=$$(echo $@ | sed 's/^\(.*\)\.moc$$/\1.cpp/') && cp -vp $@ moc_$${destFile}

-This suffix rule tells make how to build Qt moc (.moc) files from the corresponding .hpp files.
-If a particular .moc file is found by make, to be out of date, then it will use this rule to update it.
+This suffix rule tells make how to build a Qt moc (.moc) files from the corresponding .hpp file.
+If make finds that a particular .moc file is out of date, then it will use this rule to update it.

-#
-# make will use the relevant vpath directive to find the correct dependency for this rule.
+First of all, given the target file which is passed to this rule, make will need to work out which file is it's dependency.
+It does this by consulting the relevant vpath directive, i.e. ../../include in this case.
+If the dependency file is found to be newer than the target file - or if the target file doesn't yet exist, then this rule will be invoked in order to update the target file.